From CPD to advocacy: How Member Priorities Shifted in 2025

 In 2026, associations are likely to be judged less on the breadth of what they offer and more on the effective delivery of what matters most.

 CPD must be relevant, up to date and credible.
-Advocacy must be visible and connected to outcomes.
+Advocacy must be visible and members engaged with the outcomes.
 Information must be interpreted.
 Support must be trustworthy.
 Connection must be purposeful.

 Previous